pypa/packaging.python.org/source/specifications/core-metadata.rst

 Core metadata specifications
 ============================

+This is the specification for core metadata, version 2.2.

 The current core metadata file format, version 2.1, is specified in :pep:`566`.
 It defines the following specification as the canonical source for the core metadata file format.